Raymond de Candolle

-Raymond Charles Pyramus de Candolle (1864–1935) was a railway engineer and a Major General for the British Army.
-After graduating in engineering at Cambridge University in 1886, he joined James Livesey & Son (railway engineering contractors) and undertook railway building assignments in Mexico, Spain, China and Argentina, where he became Director of the Buenos Aires Great Southern Railways (BAGS) in 1907.
+Raymond Charles Pyramus de Candolle (24 August 1864 – 25 January 1935) was a British railway engineer and a Major General in the British Army.
+After graduating in engineering at the University of Cambridge in 1886, he joined James Livesey & Son (railway engineering contractors) and undertook railway building assignments in Mexico, Spain, China and Argentina, where he became Director of the Buenos Aires Great Southern Railways (BAGS) in 1907.
 During the First World War he was recruited as Brigadier-General and was sent to Romania, Russia and Anatolia on a series of railway-related missions.
 Later, he was sent to Russia again in 1917 to sort out the Trans-Siberian Railway.
 Raymond was promoted to Major-General and Director General of Mesopotamian Transportation in 1918.
 He was one of the British representatives at the Paris peace conference in 1919.

-Early life
+Early life and career

-Raymond de Candolle was the great grandson of the Swiss Botanist Pyramus de Candolle.
-Raymond's family lived in Geneva, where his brother Richard Émile Augustin de Candolle became British Consul.
+Raymond de Candolle was born on 24 August 1864 in Walton-on-Thames, Surrey, the son of Casimir de Candolle, a botanist, and Anne-Mathilde Marcet.
+He belonged to a prominent family from Geneva, Switzerland, and was a great-grandson of the botanist Augustin Pyramus de Candolle and the physician Alexander Marcet.
+Raymond's younger brother, Richard Émile Augustin de Candolle, became British Consul in Geneva.
 Raymond graduated from Cambridge University in 1886.

-Professional life

-After graduation, Raymond traveled to the United States, then to Mexico, where he was put to work modernizing railroads.
+After graduation, Candolle traveled to the United States, then to Mexico, where he was put to work modernizing railroads.
 He returned to London in 1981 and became a partner of the railroad contractors Livesey, Son, and Henderson.
 Later works included the West Galicia Railway in 1896, a connecting line to coalfields in Beijing in 1904, and the Buenos Aires Great Southern Railway in 1908, where he worked until the start of World War I.

 In 1902 he received the Imperial Service Medal for his work in South America.